dynamsoft-docs/document-normalizer-docs-server/programming/dotnet/api-reference/simplified-document-normalizer-settings.md

 ### maxThreadsInOneTask

-Set the maximum available threads count in one document normalization task.
+Sets the maximum available threads count in one document normalization task.

 ```csharp
 int maxThreadsInOneTask;